Muhyideeeen/ignite.dev-POC/README.md

-Apologies for the oversight.
-Let's include more detailed instructions on how to access Grafana in the updated guide:

 # Deploying Node.js Express App and Monitoring in Kubernetes Cluster

 This guide provides step-by-step instructions on deploying a Node.js Express app to a Kubernetes cluster and setting up monitoring using kube-prometheus-stack.